 “I am very excited to add these additional teams to our group coming to the 2020 Elite Edge Hockey Showcase,” said program director Brandon Walker.
 “Our number one goal is to give our players the most exposure to all levels of hockey opportunities and this is a great step.
 A number of Elite Edge graduates have played at the EHL level and I know that this partnership will provide even more of those success stories.”

 Several EHL coaches have been a fixture at the Elite Edge Hockey Showcase in past years.
 Jon Rogger (Philadelphia Revolution), Ryan McGrath (Valley Jr. Warriors), Brett Tryder (Seacoast Spartans), and Adam Houli (New Jersey 87s) were all part of the program last year.

 In addition, several Elite Edge graduates have moved on to play in the EHL and then advanced to college hockey.
 Notably, Noah Wild (New York Apple Core -- Post University), Van Sullivan (Valley Jr. Warriors -- Gustavus Adolphus College), Hunter Wilhoite (Valley Jr. Warriors -- Umass Dartmouth), and Tommy Bay (Philadelphia Jr. Flyers -- Umass Dartmouth).

-The 2020 Elite Edge Hockey Showcase will take place June 15-18 at the new Ford Ice Bellevue, located 10 miles from downtown Nashville.
+The 2020 Elite Edge Hockey Showcase will take place July 27-30 at the new Ford Ice Bellevue, located 10 miles from downtown Nashville.
 The program is open to players born 2001-06 and will include players from throughout the USA, Canada, and Europe.
 More than 40 coaches will be in attendance from all levels of college and junior hockey.
-For more information and to register, visit www.eliteedgehockey.com.
+For more information, visit www.eliteedgehockey.com.